AdobeDocs/experience-manager-65.en/help/mobile/getting-started-aem-mobile-on-demand.md

 ### Understanding the AEM Mobile Application Dashboard {#understanding-the-aem-mobile-application-dashboard}

-Before understanding the roles and responsibilities, the user should have throrough knowledge of **AEM Mobile Control Center** or the **Application Dashboard**.
+Before understanding the roles and responsibilities, the user should have thorough knowledge of **AEM Mobile Control Center** or the **Application Dashboard**.
 Click [here](/help/mobile/mobile-apps-ondemand-application-dashboard.md) for an in-depth understanding.

 ### AEM Administrator {#aem-administrator}

-An ***AEM administrator*** is responsible for adding a new application to the AEM Mobile catalog, either by creating a new app using the creation wizard, or by importing an existing application.
-AEM administrators who create a new app using AEM Mobile's *creation wizard* typically select one of the desired app templates either from our out-of-the-box reference samples or (in most cases) a custom app template created by *AEM developers.*
+An ***AEM administrator*** is responsible for adding an application to the AEM Mobile catalog, either by creating an app using the creation wizard, or by importing an existing application.
+AEM administrators who create an app using AEM Mobile's *creation wizard* typically select one of the desired app templates either from Adobe's out-of-the-box reference samples or (usually) a custom app template created by *AEM developers.*

 An AEM administrator is responsible for the following tasks while creating an app using AEM Mobile On-Demand Services: